 Agencies will place a job ad, costing them a few hundred pounds, and then put forward the best candidates from the ad to you.
-If you work with a company such as Hiring People, you could place your own job ad for only £195.
+If you work with a company such as Hiring People, you could place your own job advert for only £199.

 If the recruitment agency doesn’t place a candidate, they don’t get paid.
 They want to do everything in their power to make sure that you pick one of the candidates they have put forward.
 The candidate can easily not be the best person for your business.

 After they have just placed a candidate with you, the less scrupulous recruitment companies will try and place the same employee at a different company, meaning that you would have spent a considerable sum with nothing to show for it.

 Recruitment agencies do have a proposition, for certain, highly specialised roles which can’t be found easily by using LinkedIn or CV databases where the recruiter’s experience of the network is required.